flippaz/time-logger/README.md

 # Time Logger
-Ability to log in and out times in to a database for timesheets.
+Ability to log in and out times in to a Postgres database for timesheets.

 ## Prerequisites
 Docker for [Windows or Linux](https://docs.docker.com/get-docker/)